Pyshou/MD-FEP_parallel_Q5/1_pre-equil_in_membrane/README.md

 # Pre-equilibration of your favorite GPCR in a POPC lipid bilayer

 Preparation of a new system for MD/FEP caculations might take a few days each time.
 But your caclulations will all depend on that step and you need to do it properly.
+Choose a well-resolved starting crystal structure with the relevant functional state and ideally a co-crystallized ligand that is similar to the ones you are going to simulate.
 Also ask around if an MD/FEP colleague has already prepared your system with the same starting PDB structure / functional state in a successful project before (it can be advantageous and you could then skip this).
 You can skip this step if you're dealing with a soluble protein.

 ## **1. Preparing the receptor structure (skip if using option 2 in next section)**